Rufio0425/deckBuilder/README.md

-# Deck Builder
+# DeckBuilder

-Deck builder is a simple tool to store your Magic The Gathering card.
+DeckBuilder is a simple tool to store your Magic The Gathering card.
 The goal of this project is:
 - To allow a virtual experience for MTG enthusiasts to store the physical cards they own
 - Check a card's legality status (legal, not legal, banned) for certain formats